 • Crystal healers use sphene to support the immune system and promote healing of the sinuses and soft tissues.
 It is used to treat muscle strain and reduce fever and inflammation.

-Shop LC sphene is sourced from the Madagascar region of Madagascar.
+Shop LC sphene is sourced from Madagascar.
 Madagascar sphene is a relatively new stone on the market with a unique style and dazzling optic properties.
 Be one of the first proud owners of this exquisite and beautiful stone.

 - Ranks 5.5 on the Mohs hardness scale.

 - Untreated color is a yellow-green but can present red or orange with heat enhancement.

 - Sourced from Madagascar.

 - Also known as titanite.

 - A rare characteristic of Madagascar Sphene is birefringence (double reflection) meaning that light splits into two rays as it passes through the gem.